Thi Nguyen, PhD

-Liz Silva served primarily in a consulting role in the execution of the program, and is co-PI on the grant.
+Liz Silva served primarily in a consulting role in the execution of the project, and is co-PI on the grant.
 Liz developed the first job sim template.
 Liz is associate dean of graduate programs at the University of California San Francisco, and previously was the founding director of UCSF’s Motivating INformed Decisions Program, a career exploration program funded by an NIH Broadening Experiences in Scientific Training award.
 She is a former biomedical research scientist with interests and experience in science policy, particularly relating to publication and research ethics, reproducibility of research, and training of biomedical graduate students and postdocs.